andreamoro-git/blog/_posts/2021-06-01-generate-list-figures-with-code-references.md

 tags: tips
 comments: false
 ---
-# How to generate a list of tables for replication packages
+# How to generate a list of figures for replication packages

-The [README template for Replication packages](https://social-science-data-editors.github.io/template_README/) recommends including a list of tables and programs identifying the tables and figures as they appear in the manuscript, by number, and the line of code that generated them.
+The [README template for Replication packages](https://social-science-data-editors.github.io/template_README/) recommends including a list of figures (and tables) as they appear in the manuscript, by number, identifying the line of code that generated them.

 The following instructions should help generate this table starting from a LaTeX file.
-The code works for figure floats but should be easily adaptable for tables

 ### 1. Get figure numbers and figure filenames form your LaTeX.